predictionmachine/pm-coding-template/docs/pre-commits.md

 # About `pre-commit`

-[pre-commit hooks](https://pre-commit.com/) are a subset of Git hooks.
-Git-hooks are scripts that run automatically every time a particular event occurs in a Git repository.
+[pre-commit hooks](https://pre-commit.com/) are a subset of git hooks. git hooks are scripts that run automatically every time a particular event occurs in a git repository.
 A “pre-commit hook” runs before a commit takes place.

 ---